dorelmuthi/Multiple-Choice-Question-Tkinter/README.md

 ## Introduction

-This project is about creating a software in **Python** with the **Tkinter** graphical library, to test knowledge with Mutiple-Choice-Question.
+This project is about creating a software in **Python** with the **Tkinter** graphical library, to test knowledge with Multiple-Choice-Question.